llesoil/input_sensitivity/README.md

 ## Our research work in a nutshell

-This paper **investigates, demonstrates and quantifies what effects configurable system inputs can have on performances.**
+This paper **investigates, demonstrates and quantifies what effects configurable system inputs can have on performance.**

 ![Introduction picture](results/figures/figure1.png)